 Want to do good but not sure you can commit an entire day?
 Spend a few minutes signing a petition, donate food while spring cleaning or offer to run a few errands for a neighbor.

 Volunteering feels good—and it’s good for you too,according to recent research.
 It can decrease your risk of depression, reduce stress and keep you physically and mentally active.

 Volunteering for an organization that inspires you can also rekindle your interest in a cause that matters.
 And feeling good about what you’re doing triggers happiness that improves health.
 Spread the well-being around.
-Try starting a walking group, a community garden or a giving circle.
-They’re all great ways to build a caring and healthy community network.
+Try starting a (socially distranced) walking group or community garden.
+They’re great ways to build a caring and healthy community network.